rjkat/confuzzle/README.md

 ## Disclaimer
 - this is still a work in progress, see below

-## Known issues
-- in multiplayer mode, sometimes the socket connection times out. no notification is provided to the user.
-- more than 7 simultaneous solvers breaks everything
-- changing the size of the grid in editing mode breaks things

 ## Features that would be good
 ### Solving
 - screen reader/accessibility support